Trump To Honor Former Reagan Attorney General, Who Left Government Under Ethics Cloud

 After leaving government service, Meese became an enduring symbol of the Reagan era and its aura, holding the Reagan Chair in Public Policy at the Heritage Foundation and serving as an officer of the Landmark Legal Foundation.

 Meese's elevation to this degree of national honor may raise some eyebrows, given the manner in which he left the government 30 years ago.
-Others may speculate that President Trump is honoring Meese to please those in the conservative community who have doubted Trump's ideological bona fides.
+Others may speculate that Trump is honoring Meese to please those in the conservative community who have doubted Trump's ideological bona fides.
 Meese has never given anyone cause to doubt his ideological bona fides.

 Meese's early life and education exemplified the ambitious young man who rose from the middle class to mingle with the country's most powerful people.
-He was born and raised in Oakland, California, the son of a county official who was also the lay leader of his local Lutheran church.
+He was born and raised in Oakland, Calif., the son of a county official who was also the lay leader of his local Lutheran church.

 In high school, Meese focused on debate and was valedictorian of his class.
 He got a scholarship to Yale, where he continued his forensic exploits.
-He joined the army as an officer after graduation and later got his law degree at the University of California, Berkeley.
+He joined the Army as an officer after graduation and later got his law degree at the University of California, Berkeley.
 (He remained in the Army Reserve until he was 53, retiring as a colonel.)

 After law school, Meese joined the Alameda (Oakland-Berkeley) district attorney's office, rising to the rank of deputy.
-As urban unrest grew in the 1960s, Meese and a close friend, Lowell Jensen, were deputy district attorneys taking a hard line on crime and political activism on the left – including toward student protesters in Berkeley and early manifestations of the Black Panther movement in Oakland.
+As urban unrest grew in the 1960s, Meese and a close friend, Lowell Jensen, were deputy district attorneys taking a hard line on crime and political activism on the left, including toward student protesters in Berkeley and early manifestations of the Black Panther movement in Oakland.
 He also made contacts with state legislators of the era who introduced him to Reagan.